maxwbuckley/AnalyticsResearchProgrammingAssignment/README.md

 list of named tuples.
 These named tuples have a name field I constructed for the plant and port from their type and coordinates as they lacked a true unique identifier or key column.
 The value it stores as the distance is the euclidean distance in the same units as the coordinates themselves.
-This list is then sorted by ascending distance and converted to a pandas dataframe object.
+The named tuple also stores the potential production volume possible from that Plant This list is then sorted by ascending distance and converted to a pandas dataframe object.

 This dataframe  object is then printed to the terminal.
 However as I know most business stakeholders prefer using csv format.
 So I also write out to a csv